TrystanScottLambert/imacs_wcs/README.md

 We have written a simple procedure based on the iraf module "iwcs.cl" (included here for reference) to add WCS information into the headers of raw IMACS photometric images.

 ## Warning
 This is a first attempt at doing this and is soley based on the iwcs.cl.
-No tests have been written and the python code has been written in such a way as to keep with the naming conventions used in the iwcs.cl There may be fringe cases were this method does not work that we are not aware of.
+No tests have been written and the python code has been written in such a way as to keep with the naming conventions used in the iwcs.cl.
+There may be fringe cases were this method does not work that we are not aware of.
 If so please let us know.
 This is also a first attempt at generating a wcs image.
-It is strongly recommended (you need to do this) to run scamp or some other kind of astrometric correction software.
+It is strongly recommended (i.e., you need to do this) to run scamp or some other kind of astrometric correction software.
 Users have been fairly warned.

 ## How to use